ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/bug-19.png" width="75%" alt="The pink box in the wrong position" style="display: inherit; margin: auto; border-radius: 25px;">

-I used the idea mentioned within [this link](https://thoughtbot.com/blog/positioning#centering-using-absolute-position) for my positional changes, giving items a left property of 50% and then a minus margin-left width that equalled half the width of the element, placing the element centrally.
+I used the idea mentioned within <a href="https://thoughtbot.com/blog/positioning#centering-using-absolute-position" target="_blank">this link</a> for my positional changes, giving items a left property of 50% and then a minus margin-left width that equalled half the width of the element, placing the element centrally.

 <img src="assets/images/readme-images/fix-19.png" width="75%" alt="The pink box in the right position" style="display: inherit; margin: auto; border-radius: 25px;">